Is flexible working the new default and should you implement it?

 Something clearly isn’t working.
 How do we become happy free range chickens and is flexible working the answer?

-According to John Quinton-Barber of Social Communications, a Bruntwood customer at Platform in Leeds, then yes.
+According to John Quinton-Barber of Social Communications, a Bruntwood customer at Platform, our premier office space in Leeds, then yes.
 In his Linkedin blog ‘Five Things I’ve Learnt From Flexible Working’ he comments.
 “I can honestly say that since we have introduced our flexible working culture, productivity has increased and continues to do so”.

 It’s not just independent businesses taking advantage of this new way of working.
-Global tech giant Microsoft took space in Bruntwood’s Neo building in Manchester purposely because it was designed for agile working and suited their flexible approach, providing remote teams with a hub they could access as and when they needed.
+Global tech giant Microsoft took space in Bruntwood’s Neo building (one of our Manchester office buildings) purposely because it was designed for agile working and suited their flexible approach, providing remote teams with a hub they could access as and when they needed.

 Some businesses have taken it one step further.
 Pursuit Marketing in Glasgow reduced their working week to four days while maintaining the staff remuneration packages of a five day week.
 Pursuit Marketing believe this action has increased productivity by 30% and doubled turnover.